crazycodingcat/chinese_poetry_generator/README.md

 ## Model
 For the first attempt, a very simple LSTM model is used.
 It has only __one LSTM layer__ with __256 hidden units__.

-Model is implemented in Keras.
+Model is implemented in PyTorch.

 ## Results
 A total of 30379 poetries were used in training and the output from just one epoch is not bad.